tgrushka/SlackKit/SKWebAPI/README.md

 <details>
   <summary><strong>Swift Package Manager</strong></summary>
-Add SlackKit as a dependency to your `Package.swift` and specify `SKWebAPI` as a target dependency:
+Add SlackKit as a dependency to your <code>Package.swift</code> and specify SKWebAPI as a target dependency:

 ```swift
 import PackageDescription